Figures of Renaissance, Reform, and Renewal

 Willemien Otten is Professor of Theology and the History of Christianity; also in the College; Associate Faculty in the Department of History, Social Sciences Division at the University of Chicago.
 She holds an M.A. and PhD from the University of Amsterdam.
 Otten studies the history of Christianity and Christian thought with a focus on the Western medieval and the early Christian intellectual tradition, including the continuity of Platonic themes.
 She is coeditor of Eriugena and Creation (2014), On Religion and Memory (2013), and the Oxford Guide to the Historical Reception of Augustine (430–2000) (2013).
 Her most recent book is Thinking Nature and the Nature of Thinking: From Eriugena to Emerson (2020).

-David Lyons studies the history and theory of modernity; he received his PhD from the University of Chicago in 2017.
+David Lyons is Assistant Instructional Professor in the Social Sciences Collegiate Division at the University of Chicago.
+He studies the history and theory of modernity, receiving his PhD from the University of Chicago in 2017.
 His work challenges conventional academic accounts of the Enlightenment as a disinterested project for the emancipation and material betterment of humanity and recasts it as a polemical project in securing the social and political hegemony of bourgeois common sense.
 Born and raised in Toledo, Ohio, David received both an A.B. in History and a J.D. from the University of Michigan.
 Before coming to Chicago for graduate school Lyons practiced as an attorney in Columbus, Ohio.